losrobbos/coding-advanced-resources/README.md

 #### OOP Design Patterns

-There is very famous standard book for OOP design patterns by the "Gang of Four" (often called just GoF).
+There is a very famous standard book for OOP design patterns by the "Gang of Four" (often called just GoF).

 Another famous series of patterns are the <b>SOLID</b> principles.

-Now getting into all that design patterns (several dozen) without any concrete real life use case at hand would probably a bit overkill at first.
+Now getting into all that design patterns (several dozen) without any concrete real life use case at hand would probably be a bit overkill at first.

 In order to get into design patterns, you can also start with a YouTube playlist which will make the topic a bit more accessible ;)